Choquequirao Trek Tour 4 days

 Gallery Tour Choquequirao 4 days

 Choquequirao is as incredible as Machu Picchu.
 However, unlike this one, there are no train or bus routes to get there.
 It can only be reached after 2 days of walking.
 To return you must also walk again for another 2 days.
 That is why few people visit Choquequirao.
 If you are lucky enough to go, you will have almost the entire archaeological site to yourself.

 The days of dry weather (between the months of April to October) are ideal for doing this tour.
 On those days it does not rain much so it is easier to walk and you can better see the beautiful landscapes around.
 January, February and March are the rainiest months of the year.
 Even so, any day is a good opportunity to get to know Choquequirao.

 How are the camps?

 The camps are clean, spacious and comfortable.
 They have bathrooms and a dining room for breakfast, lunch and dinner.
 Everything is included in the tour.

 Can I go with children or older adults?

-The tour is a bit demanding as you climb steep slopes.
+The tour is a bit demanding since steep slopes are ascended.
 If you go with children (preferably over 8 years old) it is recommended that they like walks and sports.
-Older adults must be in good physical condition to do this route.
+Seniors must be in good physical condition to do this route.